 I’ll be posting more tips, tricks, secrets, and shortcuts.
-Next week I’ll post Part 6 – Putting everything for your book together.
+The next post is Part 6 – Putting everything together for your book .

 I hope this 7-part article about putting together a Family History Journal for publication is helpful to you.
 I would love to hear from you if you found this series useful.

 Thanks for taking time from your busy day to stop by.
 I hope you enjoy my stories and I hope my tips, tricks, secrets, and shortcuts help you improve your skills and/or work smarter and more efficiently.
 If you have a question regarding dictation transcription, how to run your own secretarial service from home, or if you have a topic you would like me to write about, just let me know by email at: GSKWAuthor@mindspring.com

 Bookmark this site and be sure to check the Schedule of Future Posts and Past Articles Page.
 The schedule will be updated regularly.